seek-oss/wingman/fe/lib/components/LocationSuggest/README.md

 # LocationSuggest

-A Location autocomplete component that can match on full words and substrings resolving a SEEK location.
+A Location component that can match on full words and substrings or detect the device's current location to resolve a SEEK location.
 Returns a Location with object identifier on location selection.

 ## Installation